Stinger - Chapter 1

 “Oh, Dwight’s old boat?”
 Clark’s brow furrowed.
 “What do you wanna do with that?”

-“Sail it,” Murph shot back.
-“What do you think you do—ya’ horse’s ass?”
+“Sail it—What do you think you do—ya’ horse’s ass?”
+Murph said in the manner he and Clark shared.

-Gar nodded and looked over at Murph, who nodded back.
+Gar nodded and looked at Murph, who nodded back.

-“How did you know it was for sale?”
+“How’d you know it was up for sale?”

-Murph ducked his head to look at Clark.
-“I let Gar know the boat was for sale.
-I saw the sign when I drove through the yard last month.”
+“I saw the sign when I drove through the yard last month,” Murph said.

 “Stay the hell out’a my yard, Murphy—I don’t like you pokin’ around here,” Clark laughed.

-“I’ll drive around your goddamn yard anytime I want,” Murph fired back feigning anger.
+“I’ll drive around your goddamn yard anytime I want,” Murph shot back.

 “Call my cell.
-I won’t be here much ‘til things get busy.
-Ask ding-dong over there for the number—he’s got it,” Clark said, lifting his chin toward Murph, who smiled back.
+Ask ding-dong over there for the number—he’s got it.”

 “Later, fellas.
 I got real work to do.”

-“See ya’,” Gar and Murph said in unison, producing an awkwardly songlike sound in the acoustics of the truck cab.
+“See ya’,” Gar and Murph said in unison.

 Hey Kyle!
 I so, so appreciate you recommending SPARRING WITH MOTHER NATURE!
 It's a rainy morning on the Chesapeake Bay...just finished chapter 1 and will learn more about you and Stinger over a hot cuppa.
 Well written.
 There's no place else quite like a boatyard.
 The Tritons have lovely lines!
 J